uriel0byte/IT-Learning-Journey-urielbyte/README.md

 ## 📌Current Focus / What's Next

 -   Completing the "Linux Fundamentals" it's about time to move on to Networking (damn)
--   Start Network+ Series by Professor Messer (sheit)
+-   Start Security+ Series by Professor Messer
 -   Start new Overthewire wargame

 ---